 With her background in live family entertainment TV, some of Dannii’s favourite career moments are hosting ITV1’s prime-time special Ultimate Movie Toons (2010), hosting UK television prime time special for ITV1 ‘Boyzone at 20: No Matter What’ (2013), presenting The Lion King special for Disney (1995) and hosting the UK Nickelodeon Kids Choice Awards (2008).
 So impressed was the President of Nickelodeon U.S, Cyma Zarghami, that she requested Dannii lecture with her at a members only event at the British Academy of Film & Television Arts (BAFTA).

 As one of Australia’s biggest female exports, Dannii is no stranger to the music charts.
 In 1990 the then pop starlet released her debut Top 10 single and album Love and Kisses.
 A string of Top 10 chart hits followed internationally including Jump To The Beat, This Is It, Put The Needle On It, I Begin To Wonder and You Won’t Forget About Me.
 Dannii proudly holds the music title Queen of the Clubs after scoring a record-breaking 14 Number One dance singles in the UK; more consecutive than any other female artist in the world.
 This achievement began in 1997 with the Xenomania chart-topper All I Wanna Do.
 The dance music hits continued with the international hit Who Do You Love Now?
 In 2001.
-Madonna then sealed Dannii's place at the top with Don’t Wanna Lose This Groove in 2003, granting sampling permission (for the first time) with a bootleg of Into The Groove and Don’t Wanna Lose This Feeling.
+Madonna then sealed Dannii’s place at the top with Don’t Wanna Lose This Groove in 2003, granting sampling permission (for the first time) with a bootleg of Into The Groove and Don’t Wanna Lose This Feeling.
 Dannii’s music has earned her more than 200 weeks, virtually four years, on the official UK sales chart, selling in excess of seven million records worldwide.
 In 2013, Warner Music Australia released This is It: The Very Best Of, a collection of singles spanning the past 23 years.
-It also featured a new track ‘Cos You’re Beautiful, co-written by one of Dannii's The X Factor UK contestants, Ruth Lorenzo, and the previously unreleased duet with her sister Kylie, The Winner Takes It All.
-With music being such a passion for all of her career, Dannii decided to go back into the studio late last year to record one of her favourite Disney movie songs, ‘That’s How You Know’, for Universal’s Australian artists release of the album We Love Disney – released for Christmas 2014.
-Her most recent single ‘Summer of Love’ scored Dannii her 14th #1 Club Chart hit, while ‘100 Degrees’ reached the Number 1 spot on the UK Official Vinyl singles chart.
+It also featured a new track ‘Cos You’re Beautiful, co-written by one of Dannii’s The X Factor UK contestants, Ruth Lorenzo, and the previously unreleased duet with her sister Kylie, The Winner Takes It All.
+With music being such a passion for all of her career, Dannii recorded one of her favourite Disney movie songs, ‘That’s How You Know’, for Universal’s Australian artists release of the album We Love Disney – released for Christmas 2014.
+Her most recent single ‘Summer of Love’ scored Dannii her 14th #1 Club Chart hit.

 From cutting individual and iconic sounds for our dance-floors, Dannii sliced up British radio by creating her own music show called Neon Nights for London’s Capital Radio Group in 2003.
 Her radio show was the first to ever be sold by the radio network internationally.